 - If you use an on-premises server and need to access the Message Queue for Apache RocketMQ service over the Internet, you must create a topic and group ID on an instance in

 the Internet region.

-Producer and consumer clients can be deployed on an on-premises server or an ECS instance in any region.
+Producer and consumer clients can be deployed on an on-premises server or an ECS instance in a region.
 You must make sure that the on-premises server or ECS instance can access the Internet.

 For more information about regions, see Regions and zones.